Eino Pekkala: In the politics

 In 1919, Pekkala was one of the key figures of the left-wing opposition of the Social Democratic Party which soon became the Socialist Workers' Party of Finland.
 In May 1920, Pekkala was arrested, and given a 1,5-year sentence for his activism in the Komintern-related party.
 Since 1926, Pekkala and Asser Salo had a law firm in Helsinki.
 In the late 1920s, Pekkala was active in the Left Group of Finnish Workers which criticized the underground Communist Party of Finland.
 In the 1927 parliamentary election, Pekkala was elected to the parliament as a member of the Socialist Electoral Organisation of Workers and Smallholders (STPV).

-On 5 July 1930, the fascist Lapua Movement kidnapped Pekkala and Jalmari Rötkö from the meeting of the Constitutional Law Committee and took them to their headquarters in the Ostrobothnia province.
+On 5 July 1930, the fascist Lapua Movement kidnapped Pekkala and Jalmari Rötkö from the meeting of the Constitutional Law Committee and took them to their headquarters at Lapua.
 On the following day, Pekkala and Rötkö were handed over to the authorities, after the Minister of Interior E. V. Kuokkanen gave an order to arrest all 23 STPV parliamentarians.
 As the anti-Communist laws were passed, Pekkala was given a 3-year sentence in November 1930 for an intent to commit a treason.
 In July 1933, Pekkala took part on a hunger strike in the Tammisaari forced labour camp.
 The strike ended as five political prisoners died of forced feeding.

 After his release, Pekkala worked as a lawyer in Helsinki.
 During the World War II, he assisted arrested Communists and activists of the anti-war resistance.
 His clients included Pellervo Takatalo, Aimo Rikka and Martta Koskinen who were all given the capital punishment.
 Pekkala managed to change Takatalo's and Rikka's sentences for life in prison, but Koskinen was executed in September 1943.

 As the war was over, the Communist organizations were legalized, and Pekkala was re-elected to the Parliament in the 1945 parliamentary election representing the Finnish People's Democratic League.
 In 1945–1946 he served as the Minister of Education, and 1946–1948 as the Minister of Justice.
 In 1946–1947, Pekkala was a member of the special court of the War-responsibility trials set by the Allies.
 Pekkala left the politics in 1948, and ran a law firm in Helsinki until his death in September 1956.